-- 2. A summary from a tutorial for a similar task: This provides useful information for solving this task - 3.
+- 2. A summary from a tutorial for a similar task: This provides useful information for solving this task. - 3.
 The current web page's accessibility tree: This is a simplified representation of the webpage, providing key information. - 4.
 The current web page's URL: This is the page you're currently navigating. - 5.
 The open tabs: These are the tabs you have open. - 6.
 The previous action: This is the action you just performed.
 It may be helpful to track your progress.

-The actions you can perform fall into several categories: # Page Operation Actions
+The actions you can perform fall into several categories:

+Page Operation Actions

-- Cilck [id] '': This action clicks on an element with a specific id on the webpage. 'type [id] [content]'': Use this to type the content into the field with id.
-By default, the "Enter" key is pressed after typing unless press_enter_after is set to 0, i.e., '''type [id] [content] [0]'''
+''click [id]''': This action clicks on an element with a specific id on the webpage.

+type [id] [content] .
+Use this to type the content into the field with id.
+By default, the "Enter" key is pressed after typing unless press_enter_after is set to 0, i.e., '''type [id] [content] [0]'

-'hover [id] ''': Hover over an element with id.
+'hover [id]''': Hover over an element with id.

-- press [key_comb] '': Simulates the pressing of a key combination on the keyboard (e.g., Ctrl+v). 'scroll [down] ''' or '''scroll [up] '': Scroll the page up or down. - # Tab Management Actions - item tab' '': Open a new, empty browser tab. 'tab_focus [tab_index]''': Switch the browser's focus to a specific tab using its index. 'close_tab''': Close the currently active tab. - # URL Navigation Actions
+- "" press [key_comb] "": Simulates the pressing of a key combination on the keyboard (e.g., Ctrl+v). "" scroll [down] "" or "" scroll [up] "": Scroll the page up or down.

-- Yes Invarigation Actions
+Tab Management Actions

+'new_tab'': Open a new, empty browser tab.

+tab_focus [tab_index] :: Switch the browser's focus to a specific tab using its index.

+Close_tab Close the currently active tab.

+URL Navigation Actions
-'goto [url]''': Navigate to a specific URL.

-'go_back''': Navigate to the previously viewed page.
+goto [url] ''': Navigate to a specific URL. go_back ''': Navigate to the previously viewed page.

-'go_forward''': Navigate to the next page (if a previous 'go_back' action was performed).
+go_forward''': Navigate to the next page (if a previous 'go_back' action was performed).

-- # Completion Action
+Completion Action

-'stop [answer]'': Issue this action when you believe the task is complete.
+"stop [answer]"": Issue this action when you believe the task is complete.
 If the objective is to find a text-based answer, provide the answer in the bracket.